 - Collect, classify and count crime incident reports and related law enforcement crime statistics. - Submit crime statistics to the U.S. Department of Education.
-Each year in the fall we must participate in a web-based data collection to disclose crime statistics by type, location and year. - Publish an Annual Campus Security Report (ASR) containing safety and security related policy statements and crime statistics and distribute it to students and employees.
+Each year in the fall we must participate in a web-based data collection to disclose crime statistics by type, location, and year. - Publish an Annual Campus Security Report (ASR) containing safety and security related policy statements and crime statistics and distribute it to students and employees.
 Colleges must also inform prospective students and employees about the availability of the report.
 This report includes data from two years prior to the most recent year.
-In this particular report, you will see data for calendar years, 2015, 2016 and 2017. - Issue Campus Alerts to provide the campus community with information necessary to make informed decisions about their health and safety. - Provide educational programs and campaigns to promote the awareness of dating violence, domestic violence, sexual assault, and stalking. - Have procedures for institutional disciplinary action in cases of dating violence, domestic violence, sexual assault, and stalking. - There are additional requirements for institutions that maintain student housing facilities.
+In this particular report, you will see data for calendar years 2017, 2018, and 2019. - Issue campus alerts and warning notices to provide the campus community with information necessary to make informed decisions about their health and safety. - Provide educational programs and campaigns to promote the awareness of dating violence, domestic violence, sexual assault, and stalking. - Disclose procedures for institutional disciplinary action in cases of dating violence, domestic violence, sexual assault, and stalking. - There are additional requirements for institutions that maintain student housing facilities.
 At this time, Bellingham Technical College has no residential housing.